zsparal/api-documentation/source/mobile-apps/getting-started-connect.rst

 Step 3: Create a server-side script for storing OAuth Access tokens
 -------------------------------------------------------------------
-For security reasons you don't want the Client Secret inside your app.
+For security reasons you do not want the Client Secret inside your app.
 Anyone who retrieves this secret can masquerade as your app.
 The same applies to OAuth Access tokens.

 Therefor you should create a script on your server where you can send the authentication code (what you get from the